-- a.
+a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors:

+(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses: Personality Disorder, Alcohol Dependence, Gender Dysphoria. - (2) Did the condition exist, or experience occur, during military service?
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially mitigating diagnoses: In-service multiple substance disorders (alcohol, cocaine, marijuana, etc.) and Adjustment Disorder.
+Post-service, Dysthymia/Persistent Depressive Disorder.

+(2) Did the condition exist, or experience occur during military service?
 Yes.
-Personality Disorder, Alcohol Dependence, Gender Dysphoria. - (3) Does the condition or experience actually excuse or mitigate the discharge?
-No. The Board's Medical Advisor applied liberal consideration and opined that although a Personality Disorder provides context but does not render an individual unable to know social rules and norms, make conscious decisions, and understand consequences.
-Therefore, there is no direct mitigation of possession of a firearm and ammunition in the Barracks and being drunk on duty. - (4) Does the condition or experience outweigh the discharge?
-No. Based on liberally considering all the evidence before the Board, the ADRB determined that the applicant's Personality Disorder, Alcohol Dependence, and Gender Dysphoria did not outweigh the basis of separation unlawful possession of a firearm and ammunition in the Barracks and being drunk on duty. - b.
-Response to Contention(s): The applicant contends the discharge was inequitable because it was based on an isolated event in 48 months of exemplary service with no adverse action which was related to behavioral health issues and the applicant was not allowed to complete therapy for the issues prior to the discharge.
-During and immediately after inpatient hospitalization the applicant was subjected to legal proceedings before completing any behavioral health or substance abuse programs.

-The Board considered this condition but found that the applicant's Personality Disorder, Alcohol Dependence, and Gender Dysphoria did not outweigh the basis of separation unlawful possession of a firearm and ammunition in the Barracks and being drunk on duty.
-The Board recommended the applicant request a personal appearance to explain how their potentially-mitigating diagnoses contributed to the alcohol misconduct.
+In-service multiple substance disorders (alcohol, cocaine, marijuana, etc.) and Adjustment Disorder.

+(3) Does the condition or experience actually excuse or mitigate the discharge?
+No. The Board's Medical Advisor applied liberal consideration and opined that the in-service and post-service connected diagnoses do not cause an individual to respond to police involvement with the misconduct documented.
+Moreover, the applicant has not asserted the misconduct was secondary to a behavioral health condition or even substance disorder; he has not indicated he was trying to avoid detection because he was under the influence at the time.

+(4) Does the condition or experience outweigh the discharge?
+No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the board determined that the available evidence did not support a conclusion that the applicant's Adjustment Disorder outweighed the multiple acts of misconduct (felony charges, resisting arrest, delay, obstruct fleeing to allude, reckless driving and fleeing the scene, disorderly conduct, and COVID vaccine refusal).

+b.
+Response to Contention(s): The applicant did not present any issues of propriety or equity for the board's consideration, but states the applicant made bad decisions by using drugs and alcohol.
+The applicant would like an upgrade to use education benefits to attend school.
+The board considered this contention, and determined that eligibility for Veteran's benefits, to include educational benefits under the Post-9/11 or Montgomery GI Bill, healthcare, or VA loans, do not fall within the purview of the Army Discharge Review Board.
+Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance.

 c.
-The Board determined that the discharge is, at this time, proper and equitable, in light of the current evidence of record.
-However, the applicant may request a personal appearance hearing to address the issues before the Board.
+The board determined that the discharge is, at this time, proper and equitable, in light of the current evidence of record.
+However, the applicant may request a personal appearance hearing to address the issues before the board.
 The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.